Table of Contents (click on link to go to a section):

 About two weeks later, my parents were sitting in their chairs in front of the fireplace, reading the newspaper and listening to music on the radio.
 Curious as to how he was doing, I asked my dad, "When is Tramp coming home?"
 My dad looked at my mom and she looked at him -- and a quiet fell over the room.

-That made me feel even worse and I cried more deeply.
+He responded, "No, honey, dogs don't go to heaven.
+Heaven is only for people.
+Dogs are not people, they are just animals, and when they die, they are just dead and gone."
+I was completely devastated!
+His cold heartless words made me feel even worse, and I cried more deeply.
 I was so miserable to think that my little Tramp -- who I loved so much -- was lying somewhere decomposing into nothingness -- because God wouldn't let dogs go to heaven.
 That was when I decided that I did not like my dad's religious beliefs, if that was the way they looked at things.

 3. CHILDHOOD IN SAN DIEGO, CALIFORNIA

 In the fall of 1959, I enrolled in the 7th grade at Castle Park Junior High School.
 I liked school, got good grades, and was in the advanced placement classes for all subjects that were offered.
-My favorite teacher was Mr. Bannister, who taught Social Studies, whose favoriate quote was, "To thyne own self be true, and it shall follow as the night the day, that thou canst then be false with any man."
+My favorite teacher was Mr. Bannister, who taught Social Studies, whose favorite quote was, "To thyne own self be true, and it shall follow as the night the day, that thou canst then be false with any man."
 I really admired him, and have tried to follow his example.

 I enrolled in 10th grade at Hilltop High School.
 I only went one year, however, since they built a new school nearer my house the following year -- Castle Park High School.
 I was in the first junior class in the fall of 1963.
 Our colors were red, black, and white, and we were called the Trojans.
 I enjoyed it, but was anxious to leave home and see the world, so I applied to Pepperdine for early admission, because I had enough credits and an A-average.
 I was accepted for the fall of 1964, but at the last minute I became too afraid to go to Los Angeles alone and decided to go to Lubbock Christian College with my best friend, Rita.
 I should have gone to Pepperdine!